 A comparative analysis of the great theological works of the Christian Era.
 The study requires the student to report on at least two such theologies.
 Although the selection is primarily evangelical, the examination of certain Jewish, Roman Catholic, liberal, and neo-orthodox literature is included.
 Two hours.
 Offered in accordance with demand.

 108. CONTEMPORARY THEOLOGY

 A study of the background and influence of the main currents of modern religious thought.
-As time permits, liberalism, neo-orthodoxy, and neo-Thomism are evaluated.
-The approach of this study is from the premillennial interpretation of theology.
+Liberalism, neo-orthodoxy, and neo-Thomism are evaluated.
 Two hours.
-Offered in accordance with demand.